thadeetrompetter/alouatta/pages/index/03-Activities.md

 _Canoeing_:

-At a distance of 15 minutes walking you can rent a canoe at 10 dollars per person for a whole day, to go up the eerie mangrove to watch swamp birds or, for a rougher adventure, out to sea.
+At a distance of 15 minutes walking you can rent a canoe at 10 dollars per person for a whole day, to go up the mysterious, eerie mangrove to watch swamp birds or, for a rougher adventure, out to sea.
 We can instruct you if necessary.

 _Turtle protection camp_: